typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 ```

 :::note
-The default configuration contains member group types which contain other member types (see above).
+The default configuration contains member group types which contain other member types.
 This is intentional to provide better error messages.
 :::

 :::tip
 By default, the members are not sorted.
 If you want to sort them alphabetically, you have to provide a custom configuration.
 :::

 ## Examples